thiagokokada/blog/2024-07-30/01-first-impressions-fpgbc.md

 [RetroArchivements](https://retroachievements.org/) and save states.

 But the actual reason to get a FPGBC is nostalgia, and for that I think the FPGBC is difficult to beat.
-The price of the kit to assemble ($69.90) is cheaper than most Game Boy's in good condition you can find in eBay, and you get for that price a rechargable battery, an amazing quality screen, the PCB and the speaker.
-You need to buy separately the case and the buttons, but in total you will still end up paying less.
-And the result device is not only in mint condition, it is really convenient too: recharging batteries (via USB-C even) is much more convenient than buying AA batteries, and the screen not only is better but it even has backlight.
+The price of the [kit to assemble](https://funnyplaying.com/products/fpgbc-kit) ($69.90) is cheaper than most Game Boy's in good condition you can find in eBay, and you get for that price a rechargable battery, an amazing quality screen, the PCB and the speaker.
+You need to buy separately the case and the buttons, but in total you will still end up paying less, and allows you to fully customise your build.
+And the result device is not only in mint condition, it is really convenient
+too: recharging batteries (via USB-C even) is much more convenient than buying AA batteries, and the screen not only is better but it even has backlight.
+You can also a fully built console for [$99.00](https://funnyplaying.com/products/fpgbc-console), but you have less options of customisation.

 This is the classic case of do what I say, don't do what I do.
 This FPGBC is a gift, and I will buy another one soon.
-Can't wait to play [Pokémon Gold](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Gold_and_Silver) in (almost) original hardware.
+Can't wait to play [Pokémon Gold](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Gold_and_Silver) in (almost) original hardware again.

 <!-- PXL_20240729_123847458 -->
 [![The kit before assemble.](https://capivaras.dev/images/7f34caba.jpeg)](https://capivaras.dev/images/7f34caba.jpeg)